Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Isomorphisms between forms and hyperelliptic curves

 One calculates similarly that for the other values of $p \neq 2,3,5$, one can use the form $x^n + x^{n-1} z + x z^{n-1} - z^n$ instead.
-Indeed, under these hypotheses on $p$ the numerator of the resulting discriminant $n^4 + 2 n^3 + 5 n^2 - 12 n + 36$ is coprime to the previous numerator.
+Indeed, under these hypotheses on $p$ the numerator $n^4 + 2 n^3 + 5 n^2 - 12 n + 36$ of the resulting discriminant is coprime to the previous numerator.
 To finish the proof, $p=5$ can be excluded using the form $x^n + x^{n-1} z + x z^{n-1} + 2 z^n$. \end{proof}

-For non-random forms, especially forms of small degree with non-trivial automorphism group, it may be interesting to test other covariants than merely $C_{4,2}$.
-We then propose the following settings,
+For nonrandom forms, especially forms of small degree with nontrivial automorphism group, it may be interesting to test other covariants than merely $C_{4,2}$.
+We then propose the following settings:

-These bounds are constant in order to keep the total time complexity quasi-linear in $n$.
-More precisely, the bound $B_{\mathrm{order}}$ is chosen to be at most $8$ so as to take advantage of the classification work of~\cite{LR11}, the bound $B_{\mathrm{degree}}$ is chosen to cover all the possible fundamental covariants of degree $8$ and with order between 4 and 8 (\textit{cf.}~\cite[Table 2]{LR11}), and the bound $B_{\mathrm{singular}}$ so as to increase the probability that our covariants, if singular, have distinct points of singularity (so that a linear combination may be non-singular).
+These bounds are constant in order to keep the total time complexity quasi-linear in~$n$.
+More precisely, the bound $\Bord$ is chosen to be at most $8$ so as to take advantage of the classification work of~\cite{\LReleven}, the bound $\Bdeg$ is chosen to cover all the possible fundamental covariants of degree $8$ and with order between $4$ and~$8$ (see~\cite[Table~1, p.~607]{\LReleven}), and the bound $\Bsing$ is chosen so as to increase the probability that our covariants, if singular, have distinct points of singularity (so that a linear combination may be nonsingular).